zibhub/GNDMS/0.6.x/installation-guide/index.md

 **NOTE** If `<path-to-jks>` points to a not existing keystore a new one will be created.

-Then the user's key (here in `gndmskey.pem`) has to be converted into pkcs12 standard
+Then the host credentials (here in `gndmskey.pem` and `gndmscert.pem`) are loaded into a pkcs12 store.

       openssl pkcs12 -inkey /etc/grid-security/gndmskey.pem -in /etc/grid-security/gndmscert.pem -export -out jetty.pkcs12